Raj Chouhan

-Raj Chouhan is a Canadian politician and trade unionist, who was elected to the Legislative Assembly of British Columbia as the MLA for Burnaby-Edmonds in the 2005 provincial election.
-He is serving as the Speaker of the Legislative Assembly of British Columbia.
-He previously served as the Assistant Deputy Speaker of the Legislative Assembly from 2013 to 2017 and as the Deputy Speaker from 2017 to 2020.
-While in opposition he served as the critic for Mental Health; Human Rights, Immigration and Multiculturism and Labour.
+Raj Chouhan MLA is a Canadian politician and trade unionist who has served as the 40th speaker of the Legislative Assembly of British Columbia since 2020.
+A member of the New Democratic Party, he was first elected as a member of the Legislative Assembly of British Columbia (MLA) in 2005 representing the electoral district of Burnaby-Edmonds.
+In 2024, he was re-elected in the newly formed district of Burnaby-New Westminster.
+He previously served as the assistant deputy speaker of the Legislative Assembly from 2013 to 2017 and as the deputy speaker from 2017 to 2020.
+While in opposition, he served as the critic for Mental Health; Human Rights, Immigration and Multiculturism; and Labour.
 He was re-elected in 2009, 2013, 2017 and 2020.

-Born in the Punjab province of India, Chouhan was the founding president of the Canadian Farmworkers Union and served as a director of the Hospital Employees' Union.
+Born in the state of Punjab in India, Chouhan was the founding president of the Canadian Farmworkers Union and served as a director of the Hospital Employees' Union.
 He also served as a member of the Labour Relations Board of B.C. and the Arbitration Bureau of B.C.

-A founding member of the B.C.
-Organization to Fight Racism, Chouhan has worked to promote human rights and racial equality.
-He has served as the Vice President of B.C.
-Human Rights Defenders since 2003, and has taught courses on Human Rights, the B.C.
-Labour Code and collective bargaining since 1987.
+A founding member of the BC Organization to Fight Racism, Chouhan has worked to promote human rights and racial equality.
+He has served as the vice president of BC Human Rights Defenders since 2003, and has taught courses on Human Rights, the BC Labour Code and collective bargaining since 1987.